rupeshtiwari/future-blogs/_posts/2021-11-19-getting-started-with-monorepo-with-nx-nrwl.md

 ## Creating new Empty Nx Monorepo workspace

-Create desired working folder and from that location open `powershell` on windows machine I found working on `git bash commands` were not working nicely.
+Creating empty Nx Monorepo workspace is our final option for this example.
+So let's create desired working folder and from that location open `powershell` on windows machine I found working on `git bash commands` were not working nicely.

 Run below script to create empty workspace